harshpareek-1/RC-Plane/README.md

 # RC-Plane
 One of my most ambitious and fun project.

-Built in Class 10.
-First RC plane build in my district.
-No kit.
-No mentor.
-No hobby shop nearby.

 ## 👨‍🔧 The Build (story)
 I ordered parts, found materials locally and built a model.